owlfox/leet_cpp/readme.md

 ## Introduction
-This repository uses cmake to build and test my c++ solutions to leetcode.
+This repository uses cmake to build and test my C++ solutions to leetcode or say, ideally, any good/1337/leet code snippet I found interesting while practicing C++ system programming.
-At the moment I'm using vscode Microsoft cmake extension to build and run the tests.

 ## Goals:
 * Practice data structures and algorithms in leet code that are essential for a developer to success in daily tasks.